vatsgoyal27/maze-solvers/README.md

   - `DFS`: Explores deeply and may find non-optimal paths.
   - `DeadEndSolver`: Fills dead ends to isolate the true path.
   - `FloodFill`: Finds the shortest path using a cost map.
+  - `Dijkstra`: Finds the path using a cost function.
+  - `AStar`: Finds the path using Dijkstra with an extra heuristic estimate.

 - **drawers.py**
   Defines the `Mouse` class used to draw the maze, walls, and animate the robot's movement on the grid.